Minnesota Timberwolves: Playoffs In Sight, Making This Fan’s Guarded Hope Want Out [Opinion]

-The Minnesota Timberwolves may actually win a spot for the 2017 NBA playoffs.
-If they do, it will be the first time in thirteen years they will have reached the post-season, as the last time the team was a playoff contender was in the spring of 2004, a time of which I remember vividly.
+The Minnesota Timberwolves might actually win a spot for the 2017 NBA playoffs.
+If they do, it will be the first time in 13 years that they will have reached the post-season, as the last time the team was a playoff contender was in the spring of 2004, a time I remember vividly.

-Since then, Minnesota has gone through the lowest of the lows, and each time we scored a decent player or coach my hope that the Timberwolves would once again become a team to proudly support rose, only to be struck down time and time again.
+Since then, Minnesota has gone through the lowest of the lows, and each time we scored a decent player or coach, my hope that the Timberwolves would once again become a team to proudly support rose, only to be struck down time and time again.

-Ricky Rubio, Andrew Wiggins and Carl Anthony Towns were all expected, at least by me, to be able to bring back the magic the Timberwolves had lost.
+Ricky Rubio, Andrew Wiggins, and Carl Anthony Towns were all expected, at least by me, to be able to bring back the magic the Timberwolves had lost.
 After even Towns’ presence failed to bring significant change during the 2015-2016 season, I’d given up.
 The disappointment I felt grew enough to overshadow any hope I once had.
 I was officially done with the Minnesota Timberwolves.

 I know bad luck is partly to blame for our downfall.
 Injury upon injury coupled with the tragic passing of coach Flip Saunders proved that fate was not on our side.
 But still, with the addition of Towns, how could so much talent be so horrible?